Applications for the 2021 Fellowship Scheme are now closed.

 Completion of Fellowship

-At the end of each Fellowship, each candidate must provide a report to be published on the SCAR and/or COMNAP websites.
-Reports should cover the accomplishments and a budgetary report and should be completed following a structure similar to those posted on the Fellows page of the SCAR website or the COMNAP Fellowships page.
-The SCAR and/or COMNAP Fellowship Scheme should be acknowledged in any resulting publications.
+At the end of each Fellowship, each candidate must provide a report to be published on the SCAR website.
+Reports should cover the accomplishments and a budgetary report and should be completed following a structure similar to those posted on the Fellows page of the SCAR website.
+The SCAR Fellowship Scheme should be acknowledged in any resulting publications.